-As note in the book Webber Peak is not a separate peak but instead it is the lower southern summit of Scott Peak.
-There is only 104 feet of to from the Scott Peak Webber Peak saddle.
-To complicate matters the highest point in Clark County is located just southeast of Webber.
-The high point’s elevation is 11,220 feet and there is only 40 feet of rise from the Webber Clark County HP saddle.
+As noted in the book, Webber Peak is not a separate peak but is the [lower] South Summit of Scott Peak.
+It has only 104 feet of prominence.
+To complicate matters, the highest point in Clark County is located just southeast of Webber Peak.
+The high point’s elevation is 11,220 feet and there is only 40 feet of rise from the Webber/Clark County HP saddle.
+USGS Scott Peak

 Contributor Ken Jones supplied the following route information:

 Follow the trail northeast beyond the fence (signed FST-006).
 In a bit under a mile you will reach a junction (FST-7993 on the 1987 Scott Peak quad).
 Note this spot for your return (FST-006 is obscure at this point, except for a small sign), and bear right.
 Follow the main (ATV?) trail to its high point on a ridge at 8,975 feet.
 From here, head cross-country (passing through the mouths of two canyons) to the ridge dropping southwest from Webber Peak.
 Head up this steep, rough ridge all the way to Webber Peak.
 It is high Class 2 if you pick your way carefully.
 There is a spot at around 10,600 feet which is interesting Class 3 if you don’t go around it.
 We recommend bypassing it to the east.
 At the summit of Webber Peak, you will find a register.